Pakistan–Sri Lanka relations

 Pakistan–Sri Lanka relations refer to the bilateral relations between Pakistan and Sri Lanka.
-Both countries are located in South Asia and are members of the Commonwealth of Nations, South Asian Association for Regional Cooperation and Non-Aligned Movement.
-In 2013, the then prime minister Nawaz Sharif said that there were strong bonds of friendship between the two countries.
+Both countries are located in South Asia and are members of the Commonwealth of Nations, South Asian Association for Regional Cooperation and Non-Aligned Movement, and are also former British colonies.
+Pakistan also supported Sri Lanka's government against the Liberation Tigers of Tamil Eelam (LTTE) in the Sri Lankan civil war, providing military equipment, training, and intelligence to government forces, which eventually prevailed in the civil war.

+In 2013, former Pakistani Prime Minister Nawaz Sharif said that there were strong bonds of friendship between the two countries.
 There is a Pakistani High Commission in Colombo, and a Sri Lankan High Commission in Islamabad.

 History

 The earliest proper diplomatic and trade contacts between Pakistan (previously the Dominion of Pakistan) and Sri Lanka (previously the Dominion of Ceylon) date back as early as 1948.

 The relations between Pakistan and Sri Lanka date back to the formative years of the two countries.
 The two countries laid the foundation of their friendship in 1948 when Prime Minister of Sri Lanka DS Senanayake visited Pakistan.

 In 2009, shortly after the defeat of the Tamil Tiger rebels in Sri Lanka, Islamabad congratulated Sri Lanka and the Deputy Minister of Foreign Affairs Hussein A. Bhaila of Sri Lanka called Pakistan a true friend saying:

 "The government and the people of Sri Lanka have considered Pakistan as a true friend of Sri Lanka, which has always stood by it in times of need..."

 In April, 2015 Sri Lanka signed a nuclear energy deal with Pakistan.

 Sri Lanka avoided joining the boycott of the 19th SAARC summit that was scheduled to be held in November 2016 in Islamabad, Pakistan.
 However, a media release by the Sri Lankan Ministry of Foreign Affairs stating it regrets that the prevailing environment in the region was not conducive for holding the SAARC summit was falsely interpreted by Indian media as not attending the summit.
 But the Sri Lankan Minister of Foreign Affairs Mangala Samaraweera debunked the claims saying that General Provisions of the Charter of SAARC results in the summit being cancelled even if one country does not attend thus there was no summit for Sri Lanka to attend and Sri Lanka will attend the summit whenever it will be held.